tobi-tobes/the_next_page/README.md

 ## Introduction
 ### The Project
-The Next Page is the ALX Foundations Portfolio Project of Oluwaseyi Salami and Oluwatobi Tijani.
+*The Next Page* is the ALX Foundations Portfolio Project of Oluwaseyi Salami and Oluwatobi Tijani.
 The aim of the project is to foster a love of reading and make it easier for people to discover new books based on what they already love to read or because they're in the mood to try something new.

 ### The Team
 - Oluwatobi Tijani (Front end): [Github](https://github.com/tobi-tobes), [LinkedIn](https://www.linkedin.com/in/oluwatobi-tijani/)
 - Oluwaseyi Salami (Back end): [Github](https://github.com/Pinerealm), [LinkedIn](https://www.linkedin.com/in/osalami/)

 ### Blog Posts
-After the development stage of the project, we wrote a blog post to reflect on our journey building The Next Page.
+After the development stage of the project, we wrote a blog post to reflect on our journey building *The Next Page*.
 Check out the article here:
 - Oluwatobi's article:
 - Oluwaseyi's article:

-### Visit The Next Page
+### Visit *The Next Page*
-The Next Page is free and easy to use; no login required!
-Visit it here: [The Next Page](http://project.web-osalami.tech/the_next_page/)
+*The Next Page* is free and easy to use; no login required!
+Visit it here: [*The Next Page*](http://project.web-osalami.tech/the_next_page/)

 ## Getting Technical
 ### Overview and Story